 Your baby's bond with you and other caregivers will be very strong by now.
-He or she may be shy around strangers and may hold on to familiar people.
-It is normal for a baby to feel safer to crawl and explore with people he or she knows.
+Your baby may be shy around strangers and may hold on to familiar people.
+It's normal for babies to feel safer to crawl and explore with people they know.

-At six months, your baby may use his or her voice to make new sounds or playful screams.
-He or she may sit with support.
-Your baby may begin to feed himself or herself.
-Your baby may start to scoot or crawl when lying on his or her tummy.
+At six months, your baby may use their voice to make new sounds or playful screams.
+Your baby may sit with support, and may begin to eat without help.
+Your baby may start to scoot or crawl when lying on their tummy.